jmswaney/blog/03_python_CLI_example/README.md

 # Creating beautiful command-line interfaces in Python

-In this tutorial, we will create a Python package called `starfox` with a command-line interface (CLI).
-We will create the CLI using the `click` package and add a wizard using `questionary` for conveniently running CLI commands.
+In this tutorial, we will create a Python package called `starfox` with a command-line interface (CLI) that simulates conversations between players from *Star Fox 64*.
+We will create the CLI using the `click` package and add a wizard using `questionary` for conveniently choosing which characters to include in our simulated conversation.

 After completing this tutorial, you will learn how to: